taylorc1009/CPP-Cavern-Path-Finding/README.md

 This application utilizes the A* search algorithm to find the best possible path through a series of caverns, each of which have their own (x, y) coordinates.

-To use it, simple enter into the command line "caveroute.bat (.cav file name to search, in /cavs)", or compile "navigate.cpp" and run "navigate (file name)".
+To use it, simply enter into the command line "caveroute.bat (.cav file name to search, from /cavs)", or compile "navigate.cpp" and run "navigate (file name)".

 ### Here's some information I was given about each .cav before I started the project
 * __File__